Skip to content

 Phase two: the extension

-The ambitious 'vision' plans for the viaduct are being approached by the Trust and its partners in distinct phases, with work on the extension of the sky park, termed ‘Phase 2’, expected to start in 2025 .
+The ambitious 'vision' plans for the viaduct are being approached by the Trust and its partners in distinct phases, with work on the extension of the sky park, termed ‘Phase 2’.
 This could increase the scale of the sky park experience for visitors from 120 metres to the full 330 metre length of the historic structure.
 Currently, visitors to the viaduct walk through a series of spaces and gardens before coming to a glass wall where the untouched section of the viaduct can be seen.
-It’s this untouched section of the viaduct which the Trust and its partners are turning their attention to next.
+It’s this untouched section of the viaduct which, together with our partners, we are turning our attention to next.

-As part of the Phase 2 viaduct designs, the National Trust is looking into a second entry and exit point towards Mancunian Way to improve access and allow more people to visit.
-Other features could include winding paths to encourage people to slow down and take time out from the busy city beneath them, as well as a series of viewing points and planted areas.
+Plans for Phase 2 include a second entry and exit point on to the west side of Mancunian Way via a lift and stairway to improve access and allow more people to visit.
+Other features include winding paths through planted areas to encourage people to take time out from the busy city below and connect with nature.

-A new addition being introduced to the Viaduct in 2025 is WaterAid's Gold medal-winning garden from this year’s RHS Chelsea Flower Show, designed by architect Je Ahn and landscape designer Tom Massey.
+The Phase 2 extension will also include WaterAid's Gold medal-winning garden from this year’s RHS Chelsea Flower Show, designed by architect Je Ahn and landscape designer Tom Massey.
 The centrepiece of the thought-provoking design is a planted rainwater harvesting pavilion, which filters and stores rainfall for irrigation, while also slowing the flow of heavy downpours and providing shade.
 The structure was inspired by WaterAid’s work alongside communities around the world to develop relevant and sustainable clean water solutions and build resilience to climate change.
+Both the garden and its relocation were made possible thanks to funding from the grant-making charity Project Giving Back.

 Supporters of the Castlefield Viaduct project